Edwin Flavell (RAF officer): Family

-Squadron Leader Ted Flavell was the first son of Brigadier Edwin Flavell DSO, MC & Two Bars (1898–1993) and his first wife (married 1920) Norah Alice Cooper, and later brother to James Sydney Channel "Jim" (1924–2008) and Mary.
+Flavell was the first son of Brigadier Edwin Flavell and his first wife Norah Alice Cooper.

 With his wife Sheila, Ted Flavell had three children.
 His daughter died in 1990 and his wife in 2001.
 Squadron Leader Flavell died on 24 February 2014 at the age of 91.
-He was survived by a son, Roger, and another daughter, Dee, as well as six grandchildren and four great-grandchildren.
+He was survived by a son and daughter, six grandchildren and four great-grandchildren.